raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 cam.capture(dir_path+"/gps1.jpg")
 ```

 Instead of using EXIF data, it is possible to overlay text data onto the visible image itself, like a watermark.
 However, there is always a risk that this will obscure a useful part of the picture, and can confuse code that looks at the brightness of pixels within the image.
 Unlike the EXIF method, it also does not make it easy to automatically process images based on metadata, or search for images based on the location at which they were taken.
-Therefore, we recommend that you do not use the watermarking method to record the latidude and longitude, and instead use EXIF data.
+Therefore, we recommend that you do not use the watermarking method to record the latitude and longitude, and instead use EXIF data.

 ### Numbering plans for files